 Below: Home Office official use only Cid/Personal ID/HO Check(s) requested Response Confirmation of details Is there a trace of the subject?
 Yes Current status Valid leave to remain in the UK?
 No Right to work Does the individual have the right to work in the UK?
 No Recourse to public funds Does the individual have recourse to public funds in the UK?
-No Other student valid from 28/12/2014 until Work prohibited. was issued an entry clearance visa T4 general 26/09/2016 with No recourse to public funds & On 13/04/2015 Curtailment Conside eration - T4 General Student.
+No Other Home Office records show subject was issued an entry clearance visa T4 general student valid from 28/12/2014 until 26/09/2016 with No recourse to public funds & Work prohibited.
+On 13/04/2015 Curtailment Consideration - T4 General Student.

-Subject 1 filled : To be (Justification and leg eted by the Police must be completed or your request will be rejected)
+Subject 1 filled : To be completed by the Police (Justification and legislation must be completed or your request will be rejected)

-Home Office ref (if known)
+Home Office ref (if

-Officer
+Police Officer

-Police email a
+Police email a address

 Subject' s name Ahmed JEWEL

 Subject's nat ionality Bangladeshi

 Subject's date of birth

-On 26/0 Compas On 02/0 On 08/0 On 27/0 06/2015 Leave to remain was curtailed so as to expire on 29/08/2015 was expelled for non attendance.
+On 26/ Compa On 02/ On 08/ 06/2015 Leave to remain was curtailed so as to expire on 29/08/2015 was expelled for non attendance.
 09/2016 an application for leave to remain was received Outside the Rules ssionate Grounds.
 05/2017 Application was refused with an out of country right of appeal.
 05/2017 Returns Preparation case Transferred to Other Unit on 08/08/2017 07/2017 an Asylum claim was received this was refused on 11/01/2018.